 When I feel my body failing I turn to the Lord, who is my everlasting strength and comfort.

 Who finds favor with God?
-According to Isaiah, it is the people who “are humble and contrite in spirit, and who tremble at my word” (Isaiah 66:2).
-This doesn’t mean that favor is something that can be earned by performing righteous deeds.
-Rather, it means that favor comes to those whose hearts are right in the sight God.
-After all, it was Isaiah who also said that “all our righteous deeds are like a polluted garment” (Isaiah 64:6).
-If favor with God depended on perfect obedience to God’s will and ways, then none of us would have very much favor with Him at all, would we.
+According to Isaiah, the people who “are humble and contrite in spirit, and tremble at my word” (Isaiah 66:2).
+Favor is not something that can be earned by our performance.
+Rather, favor comes to those whose hearts are right in God’s sight.
+After all, Isaiah also said that “all our righteous deeds are like dirty clothes” (Isaiah 64:6).
+If favor with God depended on our perfect obedience to God’s will, then none of us would have very much favor with Him at all, would we?

 Let steadfast love and faithfulness rule the course of your life.
 People will look upon you with favor – and so will God.

 Dear Jesus, you know how you once fed five thousand men with a boy’s meal and many of them became more concerned with their stomachs than their souls?
 That must have tested your patience.

 And you know how your disciples kept arguing about which of them would be the greatest in heaven, even when your entire ministry had been a demonstration of humble service?
 Still, you never lost your cool.